10 creative money saving tips

 4. Follow the 3 C's

 1. Cash over credit card: When you have to actually fork out cash instead of just swiping your card, you become more aware of how much you're really spending.
 And if you're worried about all those reward points you could miss out on, just think instead that you could be saving far more than the value of the reward points.
 Instead of spending thousands on your credit card for free movie tickets, you could save enough for those tickets in a matter of weeks.

-2. Compare with Choosi: Before you spend your hard earned money, you should always compare prices to make sure you're getting the best deal.
-And if someone has expert the knowledge and is willing to do the work for you, so much the better!
-Choosi consultants are experts in comparing insurance policies and prices so you get could get a better deal, whether you're looking for life, health, funeral, income protection or pet insurance.
+2. Compare : Before you spend your hard-earned money, you should always compare prices to make sure you're getting the best deal.
+To compare insurance, Choosi consultants can compare a range of insurance policies and prices to help you find a better deal, whether you're looking for business, life, health, funeral or pet insurance.